tejnal/tejnal-java-lab/README.md

  6) Functional Interface

-        --> It has single ABSTRACT method
+        --> Any interface that has only  method is known  as functional interface

  7) Auto boxing unboxing
         --> Automatic conversion  between primitive dataTypes and their wrapper class [ vise versa]